El Cajon, California: Climate

-Under the Köppen climate classification, El Cajon straddles areas of Mediterranean climate (Csa) and semiarid climate (BSh).
+Under the Köppen climate classification, El Cajon straddles areas of Mediterranean climate (Csa), hot semi-arid climate (BSh) and cool semi-arid climate (BSk).
 As a result, it is often described as "arid Mediterranean" and "semiarid steppe".
 Like most inland areas in Southern California, the climate varies dramatically within a short distance, known as microclimate.
 El Cajon's climate has greater extremes compared to coastal San Diego.
 The farther east from the coast, the more arid the climate gets, until one reaches the mountains, where precipitation increases due to orographic uplift.

 Temperature variations between night and day tend to be moderate with an average difference of 24 F-change during the summer, and an average difference of 26 F-change during the winter.

 The annual average precipitation at El Cajon is 11.63 in.
 Rainfall is fairly evenly distributed throughout the winter, but rare in summer.
 The wettest month of the year is February with an average rainfall of 2.61 in.

-The record high temperature was 114 F on September 5, 2020.
-The record low temperature was 19 F on January 8, 1913.
-The wettest year was 1941 with 28.14 in and the driest year was 1989 with 1.51 in.
-The most rainfall in one month was 11.43 in in January 1993.
-The most rainfall in 24 hours was 5.60 in on January 27, 1916.
-A rare snowfall in November 1992 totaled 0.3 in.
+The record high temperature was 114 F on September 5, 2020, and the record low 19 F on January 8, 1913.
+The wettest "rain year" was from July 1940 to June 1941 with 30.08 in and the driest from July 1988 to June 1989 with 2.38 in.
+The most rainfall in one month was 11.43 in in January 1993, and the most in 24 hours 5.60 in on January 27, 1916.
+A rare snowfall in November 1992 totalled 0.3 in.
 3 in of snow covered the ground in January 1882.